On estimating the entropy of shallow circuit outputs: Preliminaries

 \subsection{Complexity theory}

 In this paper we reference the standard complexity classes describing polynomial-time probabilistic and quantum computation, respectively, denoted \BPP\ and \BQP.
 In addition, we also utilize the complexity classes for computations that can be performed by polynomial-size circuits having polylogarithmic depth, \textsf{NC} for classical circuits and \textsf{QNC} for quantum circuits, logarithmic depth \NC\ and \QNC, as well as constant depth, \NCz\ and \QNCz, respectively.
+We highlight a common distinction between quantum and classical polylog-depth circuits.
+For classical \textsf{NC} circuits, gates have bounded fan-in but unbounded fan-out, for quantum \QNC\ circuits, gates have bounded fan-in and bounded fan-out.
+This distinction is important for considering constant-depth circuits, and \QNCf\ denotes the complexity class associated with constant-depth quantum circuits of unbounded fan-out (and bounded fan-in).
 For formal definitions of these classes, as well as others mentioned in this paper, we refer to the Complexity Zoo~\cite{zoo}.
 Here, we provide the definition of \QSZK, as it is the focus of our main results:

 \begin{definition}[Quantum Statistical Zero-Knowledge (\QSZK)] A promise problem $(L_{yes}, L_{no})$ belongs to \QSZK\ if there exists a uniform family of polynomial-size quantum circuits $V = \{V_n\}_{n > 0}$, known as a verifier such that the following conditions are satisfied: \begin{itemize} \item Completeness.
 For each $x \in L_{yes}$, there exists a prover $P(x)$ exchanging polynomially-many quantum messages with $V(x)$ that makes $V(x)$ accept with probability greater than $2/3$, \item Soundness.
 For each $x \in L_{no}$, any prover $P(x)$ exchanging polynomially-many quantum messages with $V(x)$ will make $V(x)$ accept with probability at most $1/3$, \item Zero-Knowledge.
 There exists a uniform family of polynomial-size quantum circuits $S = \{ S_n \}_{n > 0}$, known as a simulator, as well as a negligible function $\varepsilon : \mathbb{N} \rightarrow [0,1]$ such that for all $x \in L_{yes}$, $S(x)$ produces a state that is $\varepsilon$-close in trace distance to the transcript of $V(x) \leftrightarrow P(x)$. \end{itemize} \end{definition}